ember-engines/ember-engines.com/tests/dummy/app/templates/docs/testing-acceptance.md

 ## Host Application

-Sometimes it is necessary to write acceptance tests on the host app because some engines have flows that through dependencies coming from host app such as `services` that can update UI states on host app or redirect to an external context by `externalRoute`.
+Sometimes it is necessary to write acceptance tests on the host app because some engines have flows that through dependencies coming from host app such as `services` that caninteracts a lot with a host app or redirect to an external context by `externalRoutes`.
 Therefore, in acceptance tests normally we try to avoid mocking external dependencies, because it's not good for acceptance tests since they're supposed to test things as close to "real life" as possible.

 ### Eager Engines